-Amorpha canescens (lead plant) is a purple native flower called which is in the Fabaceae (bean) family.
+Amorpha canescens (lead plant) is a purple native flower in the Fabaceae (bean) family.

 The purple fuzzy flowers are arranged on 10 centimeter (4 inch) spikes at the end of the branches.
 Eight rust colored stamens with bright orange anthers are protected by the purple petals.
 While the flowers are unscented they are beautiful and will stay in bloom for 3 weeks in early summer.